- Our Business /

 - The minimum in-employment shareholding requirement is 500% of base salary for the Chief Executive and 400% of base salary for any other Executive Directors.

-- In order to provide further long-term alignment with shareholders, Executive Directors will normally be expected to maintain a holding of shares in Diageo for a two-year period after leaving the company.
-Executive Directors will normally be required to continue to hold 100% of the in-employment shareholding requirement (or, if lower, their actual shareholding on cessation) for the first year after leaving the company, reducing to 50% for the second year after leaving the company.
+- In order to provide further long-term alignment with shareholders, Executive Directors will normally be expected to maintain a Diageo shareholding of 100% of the in-employment shareholding requirement (or, if lower, their actual shareholding on cessation) for two years after leaving the company.

-Remuneration for the Chairman of the Board and Non-Executive Directors supports the attraction, motivation and retention of world-class talent and reflects the value of the individual, their skills and experience, and performance.
+Remuneration for the Chair of the Board and Non-Executive Directors supports the attraction, motivation and retention of world-class talent and reflects the value of the individual, their skills and experience, and performance.

-- Fees for the Chairman and Non-Executive Directors are normally reviewed every year.
+- Fees for the Chair and Non-Executive Directors are normally reviewed every year.

-- A proportion of the Chairman’s annual fee is used for the monthly purchase of Diageo ordinary shares, which have to be retained until the Chairman retires from the company or ceases to be a Director.
+- A proportion of the Chair’s annual fee is used for the monthly purchase of Diageo ordinary shares, which have to be retained until the Chair retires from the company or ceases to be a Director.

 - Fees are reviewed in the light of market practice in the FTSE 30, excluding financial services companies, and anticipated workload, tasks and potential liabilities.

-- The Chairman and the Non-Executive Directors are eligible to receive a product allowance or cash equivalent at the same level as the Executive Directors.
+- The Chair and the Non-Executive Directors are eligible to receive a product allowance or cash equivalent at the same level as the Executive Directors.

 - All Non-Executive Directors have letters of appointment.
 A summary of their terms and conditions of appointment is available at www.diageo.com.
-The Chairman of the Board, Javier Ferrán, was re-appointed on 10 October 2019 for a three-year term, terminable on three months’ notice by either party or, if terminated by the company, by payment of three months’ fees in lieu of notice.
+The Chair of the Board, Javier Ferrán, was re-appointed on 6 October 2022 for a three-year term, terminable on three months’ notice by either party or, if terminated by the company, by payment of three months’ fees in lieu of notice.

-- Fees for Non-Executive Directors are within the limits set by the shareholders from time to time, with an aggregate limit of £1,750,000, excluding the Chairman’s fees.
+- Fees for Non-Executive Directors are within the limits set by the shareholders from time to time, with an aggregate limit of £1,750,000, excluding the Chair’s fees.